top of page

 Can I change my place of study with a student visa?

 With a student visa, a change of subject is often only permitted during the first few semesters.
-Subsequent postgraduate studies are possible if one can expect to successfully complete the program within a total stay of 10 years.
+Subsequent postgraduate studies are possible if you can expect to successfully complete them within a total stay of 10 years.
 However, the practices of the immigration authorities vary considerably in this regard.

 How often can I change my place of study with a student visa?